lkuper/CMPS290S-2018-09/_posts/2018-12-13-state-is-progressive-or-hey-what-happens-if-we-make-literally-everything-append-only.md

 “quasi-determinism” --- all interleavings of the program are guaranteed to produce the same result as long as _that interleaving doesn't error_.

-LVars don't aim to adddress the non-monotonic use cases; instead the philosophy is that they can just give up control over the data once a non-monotonic operation is necessary.
-The assumption is that a non-monotonic operation will _not_ be necessary until after a phase of monotonic operations, and so LVars allow parallelisation of the monotonic phase.
+LVars don't aim to adddress non-monotonic use cases; instead, the philosophy is that they can just give up control over the data once a non-monotonic operation is necessary.
+The assumption is that a non-monotonic operation will _not_ be necessary until after a (often lengthy) phase of monotonic computation, and so LVars allow parallelisation of the monotonic phase.

 ### Bloom and Bloom^L